contentful/preview-demo/README.md

 # Setting up Content Previews

-This is a demo app for the **Setting Up Content Previews** course on our Learning Center.
+This is a demo app for the [**Content Previews**](https://training.contentful.com/student/path/882023-setting-up-content-previews) course on our Learning Center.

 # Requirements

- - Node JS
+ - Node.js
  - Contentful API keys